 Start Using Your New Over-the-Range Microwave

 Congratulations — you’ve successfully completed the over-the-range microwave installation process!
-We recommend that all new users read the operations manual before using.
+We recommend that all new users read the operations manual before using it.
 We hope you love your new microwave!